Skip to main content

 A secure audit log is a critical component of any system that requires accountability and transparency by providing an accurate and secure record of all system events.

-This document provides a self-sufficient code example for making a request to the Secure Audit Log APIs that you can try in one of the supported environments.
+This guide provides a self-sufficient code example for making a request to the Secure Audit Log APIs that you can try in one of the supported environments.

 or